 Here are three possible integration options offered by Staffbase:

 All of these integrations can be targeted to specific audiences.
-This means that a user in the US office might be given access to a service that’s specifically relevant to his or her location and otherwise unavailable to users outside of the US.
+This means that a user in the US office might have access to a service that’s specifically relevant to his or her location.
+It will be otherwise unavailable to users outside of the US.